jamessouth/VueStyleGuideLinter/README.md

 ## Output

-A message logged to the console:
+One of the following messages logged to the console:
-* the component's options are already in order, or
+* the component's options are already in order
-* if not in order, the recommended order, or
+* the recommended order
 * an error message

 ## Author/Maintainer